isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 unavailable.

-In the load-balancing configuration, one of the servers must be designated as ``"primary"`` and the other as ``"secondary."`` Functionally, there is no difference between the two during normal operation.
-This distinction is required when the two servers are started at (nearly) the same time and have to synchronize their lease databases.
+In the load-balancing configuration, one of the servers must be designated as "primary" and the other as "secondary."
+Functionally, there is no difference between the two during normal operation.
+However, this distinction is required when the two servers are started at (nearly) the same time and have to synchronize their lease databases.
 The primary server synchronizes the database first.
 The secondary server waits for